CaptKay/CaptKay/README.md

 - 👋 Hi, I’m Kingsley Kanu
 - 👀 I’m interested in developing myself to the extent of implementing anything I could ever think of.
 - 🌱 I’m currently learning Java and C#
-- 💞️ I’m looking to collaborate on project about web and mobile applications
+- 💞️ I’m looking forward to collaborations on open source projects
 - 📫 How to reach me on suge.kanu@gmail.com

 <!---